 Be sure to check your basement, attics and walls for signs of pest activity during these months.
 Do everything you can to prevent an infestation from taking hold.

-How to prevent rats and mice
+5 ways to prevent rats and mice

 - Seal: Tiny gaps and cracks are all it takes to weaken your defences.
 Check all walls, windows, doors, eaves and drains for possible gaps.
 Seal up any gaps with caulk or steel wool.